-Keri Says: Fruit, in its most basic form—whole and fresh—is like a gift from nature.
-It’s super sweet (yum!) but the natural sugar is balanced out with tons of vitamins, minerals, phytonutrients (like my favorite, antioxidants!), fiber, and water.
+Keri Says: Fruit, in its most basic form—whole and fresh—is a delicious gift from nature.
+It’s sweet, yes, but the natural sugar is balanced with tons of vitamins, minerals, fiber, water and phytonutrients (including my favorite, antioxidants!).

-However, dried fruit comes in handy as a snack, since it’s super portable and lasts a long time.
-You can throw it in a baggie in your purse and not worry about peach juice soaking your wallet.
-And if you forget you have it, you can still eat it a few days later.
+For snacking, dried fruit comes in handy, because it’s super portable and lasts a long time.
+You can throw a baggie of dried fruit in your purse and not worry about peach juice soaking your wallet.
+And, of course, you can still eat it a few days (or even a few weeks) later.

 But is it as healthy as fresh fruit?
-And how do the many types now found at the grocery store differ?
+And how do the many varieties at the grocery store compare?
+Are some healthier than others?
 Here’s what you need to know.

-Despite differences in terminology and small differences in technique, all three of these preservation processes are pretty similar.
-Essentially, drying, freeze drying, and dehydrating are just three ways of saying: the water has been removed from the fruit.
+Despite differences in technique and terminology, these preservation processes achieve a similar result.
+Essentially, drying, freeze-drying and dehydrating are all ways of saying that the water has been removed from the fruit.

-Fruits labeled dehydrated or dried are generally going to be tough, chewy, and dense, while freeze dried fruits tend to be a lighter, airier texture.
-So, it may be about preference.
+Fruits labeled dehydrated or dried are generally going to be tough, chewy and dense, while freeze-dried generally has a lighter, airier texture.
+Personal preference regarding mouthfeel will guide your choices.

 Is Dried Fruit Healthy?
 The Nutrition Facts

 Fruits contain a lot of water.
-So, when you remove that H2O via any of these processes, all of the same nutrients that were in the original fruit are essentially concentrated into a smaller package.
-For that reason, if you compare things like raisins and grapes ounce for ounce, raisins are going to have more important nutrients like vitamins and fiber.
+When you remove that H2O via any of these processes, most of the same nutrients that were in the original fruit are essentially concentrated into a smaller package.
+For that reason, if you compare things like raisins and grapes ounce for ounce, raisins are going to have more of the important nutrients like vitamins and fiber.

-Some research shows certain nutrients may degrade in the drying process, notably vitamin C. Antioxidants can also be affected, with levels of some increasing and others decreasing.
-These changes are all pretty negligible, though.
-As I mentioned, you’re still getting lots of important nutrients in significant amounts.
+The big exception to this general rule is vitamin C, which is water-soluble—hence, a significant decrease occurs after drying.
+Fiber, contained in the skin of the fruit, also breaks down in the drying process.
+Other antioxidants (besides vitamin C) can also be affected, with levels of some increasing and others decreasing.
+However, as I mentioned, you’re still getting lots of important nutrients in significant amounts.

 But that “concentrated” effect essentially means you’re eating more of the fruit.
 Think about what 20 raisins looks like (not that much) compared to 20 grapes (a whole bowl).
 So, the fruits’ sugar, and therefore calories, are also condensed.
-It’s still natural sugar, but you’re getting more of it quickly, so suddenly that becomes something you have to watch a little more closely.
+It’s natural sugar, but you’re still getting more of it quickly, so pay attention to your portion size.

-The other common additive in dried fruit is the preservative sulfur dioxide.
+The other common additive in heat-dried fruit is the preservative sulfur dioxide.
 It helps preserve freshness and color, so you’ll find it more in light-colored dried fruits, like apricots.
-Sulfur dioxide is a naturally occurring compound and is generally safe at the amounts you’re going to consume it in a few apricots.
+Sulfur dioxide is a naturally occurring compound and is generally safe at the amounts you’d get in a few apricots.
 However, a small portion of the population has sulfite sensitivity.
-Most of those people are asthmatics, and reactions to ingesting sulfur dioxide can range—from respiratory to GI symptoms.
+Most of those people are asthmatics, and reactions to ingesting sulfur dioxide can range from respiratory to GI symptoms.
 If you have asthma, it may be better to skip dried fruits that list this ingredient.